-The new study, led by Nicole Blackstone, assessed six categories of environmental impact, including land use, water depletion, climate change, respiratory inorganics, marine water eutrophication, and freshwater eutrophication.
-Nearly all of the categories were affected by up to 84 percent less by a plant-based diet when compared to one that included animal products.
+Led by Nicole Blackstone, the study assessed six categories of environmental impact: land use, water depletion, climate change, respiratory inorganics, marine water eutrophication, and freshwater eutrophication.
+Plant-based eating had up to 84 percent less impact than a diet that includes animal products in all but one category.

-This isn’t the first time meat, dairy, and egg production has been found to be unsustainable.
-A study published last month by researchers at the University of Oxford found that ditching animal products could reduce your food carbon footprint by 73 percent.
-They also found that if everyone went vegan, global land use could be reduced by 75 percent.
-This would be comparable to the size of the United States, China, Australia, and the whole European Union combined.
-Let that sink in.
+Meat, dairy, and egg production has been exposed as unsustainable before.
+Researchers at the University of Oxford found that ditching animal products could reduce your food carbon footprint by 73 percent.
+They also found that if everyone ate plant-based, global land use for food could be reduced by 75 percent.
+This is comparable to the land covered by the United States, China, Australia, and the European Union combined.

-Similarly, a recent report from Farm Animal Investment Risk and Return found that the meat industry was jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being the single largest contributor to climate change.
+Similarly, a recent report from Farm Animal Investment Risk and Return reveals that the meat industry was jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being a leading contributor to climate change.

-The fact is raising animals for food produces more greenhouse gas than all the cars, planes, and other forms of transportation combined.
-According to the Food and Agriculture Organization of the United Nations, carbon dioxide emissions from raising farmed animals make up about 15 percent of global human-induced emissions, with beef and milk production as the leading culprits.
+The fact is that raising animals for food produces more greenhouse gas than all the cars, planes, and other forms of transportation combined.
+According to the Food and Agriculture Organization of the United Nations, emissions from raising farmed animals make up about 14.5 percent of global human-induced emissions, with beef and milk production as the leading culprits.